PERMANENT HAIR REMOVAL

 One indication is ingrown hairs which can become infected.
 The laser is able to penetrate the skin and destroy the ingrown hair.

-There are many causes of hair loss.
-The more common ones and corresponding treatment are listed below:
+The commonly-known causes of hair loss and its corresponding treatments are listed below:

 2. Alopecia Areata.
 Localised, circumscribed hair loss.
 Thought to be caused by local immune defects in the scalp.
 Occasionally, eyebrows may also be affected.
 Responds well to intralesional steroid injections.